czi-catalystproject/hub-champion-training/episodes/introduction.md

 :::{image} ../media/episodes/introduction/cloud-computing.png
 :width: 30%
 :align: right
-:alt: Icon depicting a cloud computing.
+:alt: Cloud computing icon.

 :::

 Cloud computing is one way of provisioning the system resources needed to meet this demand.
 This relies on the sharing of on-demand services usually provided by commercial entities such as AWS, Google Cloud and Microsoft Azure.
-Academics in research and education are often limited in their capacity to sustainably administrate cloud infrastructure at scale and may also wish to support open-source tools and vendor-agnostic infrastructure.
+Academics in research and education are often limited in their capacity to sustainably administrate cloud infrastructure at scale and may also wish to support open-source tools and vendor-agnostic infrastructure to protect scientific reproducibility and encourage effective collaboration.

 This is where a non-profit initiative such as [2i2c](https://2i2c.org/) can help.
 2i2c specialises in managing open Jupyter architecture in the cloud specially designed for communities of practice in research and education using open-source tools that allow them to reproduce environments, code and data on different machines.
-Users can access large-scale compute and storage as needed and workflows are entirely reproducible and supported by using open-source technologies.
+Users can access large-scale compute and storage as needed and workflows are entirely reproducible and supported by using community-driven, open-source technologies.

 ### JupyterHubs in the Cloud